CyVerse-learning-materials/cyverse_mooc/docs/step8.md

 write.tree(nj_tree, file = "~/work/home/YOUR_CYVERSE_USERNAME/tutorial_folder/rocker_output/tree.newick")
 ```

-2. You should have visualized the resulting tree and also created the file `tree.newick` in your work directory.
+You should have visualized the resulting tree and also created the file `tree.newick` in your work directory.

 ## Terminating your VICE session and saving work to the Data Store

-Once you have completed your work, you can save your work to the Data.Store and terminate your VICE application.
+Once you have completed your work, you can save your work to the Data Store and terminate your VICE application.

 ??? tip "Extending Analysis Time"